Andrew-McGee/foam/README.md

 # foam = Fomantic & Ampache

 foam is a web player frontend for Ampache using the Fomantic UI CSS framework.
-It is mostly PHP, CSS and HTML and designed to be simple and portable.
+It is mostly PHP, JS, CSS and HTML and designed to be simple and portable.

-The player is made with js and uses the howler audio library.
+The micro player is js and uses the howler audio library.
+The Ampache json API calls are made via PHP.

 ## Core Features